noweber/noweber/README.md

 _A player vs. player auto-battle strategy RPG._

 ### Technical Description:
 I built the front-end in Angular using HTML, CSS, and TypeScript.
-I created a basic renderer to composer characters, parties, and battles onto an HTML canvas, but more recently have been migrating to PixiJS for SFX.
+I created a basic renderer to compose characters, parties, and battles onto an HTML canvas, but more recently have been migrating to PixiJS for SFX.
 The back-end is cloud-native to Azure in C#, Python, and Scala.
 The gist is that the player data is stored in SQL and the battles produces JSON which are replayed in the Angular client.
 Please visit my Project Ogre [repository](https://github.com/noweber/Project-Ogre) for more details.

 ### Feature Screenshots:
 #### Customize Characters